JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 {type="warning"}

 ## Creating a Gradle-Based IntelliJ Platform Plugin with New Project Wizard

 Creating new Gradle-based IntelliJ Platform plugin projects is performed using the [New Project Wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle).
 The Wizard creates all the necessary project files based on a few template inputs.

-Before creating a new Gradle project, familiarize yourself with the help topic [Creating a new Gradle project](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html#create_gradle_project), which is a tutorial for creating general Gradle projects in IntelliJ IDEA.
+Before creating a new Gradle project, familiarize yourself with the [Creating a new Gradle project](https://www.jetbrains.com/help/idea/getting-started-with-gradle.html#create_gradle_project) help topic, which is a tutorial for creating general Gradle projects in IntelliJ IDEA.
 This page emphasizes the steps in the process of creating IntelliJ Platform plugin projects that are Gradle-based.
-Additionally, screencast [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) offers a thorough introduction.
+Additionally, the [Working with Gradle in IntelliJ IDEA](https://www.youtube.com/watch?v=6V6G3RyxEMk) screencast offers a thorough introduction.

 Launch the [New Project Wizard](https://www.jetbrains.com/help/idea/gradle.html#project_create_gradle).
 It guides you through the Gradle project creation process with two screens.

 ### New Project Configuration Screen

 On the first screen, the type of project is configured:
 * From the project type pane on the left, choose <control>Gradle</control>.
 * Specify the <control>Project SDK</control> based on the **Java 8** JDK.